Costly and ineffective: Why is it time to ditch paper and 2D drawings?

-However, early adopters of BIM insist that 3D modelling is the way forward.
+However, early adopters of BIM insist that 3D modeling is the way forward.
 Just ask Mr Øystein Ulvestad from Sweco Norway experienced in several model-based projects such as the Randselva bridge project in Norway.

 “For complex structures like Randselva bridge with a lot of repetitive work, parametric design is a huge timesaver.
 It also ensures consistency in the quality, flexibility and the ability to reuse our design effortlessly on our next similar construction.

 Norway as an owner is already requiring non-paper projects.”

 Many engineers wishing to use 3D modeling are still contractually bound to produce 2D drawing documentation.
 However, 3D models are easier to share with everyone involved in the project, including field staff.

 Making changes on 2D drawings requires too much manual labor and memory to be efficient or completely accurate.
 In contrast, 3D models can drive automatic updates of all respective documentation and updates can be shared instantly.

 Digital constructible 3D models bring clarity to a project.
 The more developed and accurate the model is, the less RFIs and guess work the construction team will have.
 Highly developed models allow the engineering and construction team to fully understand complex conditions in three dimensions through the process of building it first, virtually, before work has begun on site.
 Accurate material quantities can be ordered in advance and delivered, which cuts down waste and saves money.